vkblog/vkblog.github.io/_posts/2018-12-27-best-books.md

 **The People in the Trees by Haniya Yanagihara**

 This book just plain dumb blew me away.
 There is no other way to say it.
 This is a Novel.
-Yanagihara created an entire universe, a character who you hate but can't feel sorry for, a moral dilemma that has you wondering what you would do in the narrator's shoes, and has wrought a sparkling Pacific culture almost rom the ground up.
-Please read this book to recognize the true power of wriitng.
+Yanagihara created an entire universe, a character who you hate but also can't help but feel sorry for, a moral dilemma that has you wondering what you would do in the narrator's shoes, and has wrought a sparkling Pacific culture almost rom the ground up.
+Please read this book to recognize the true power of writing.

 **A Wizard of Earthsea by Ursula K. Le Guin**